Rochdale railway station: Heavy rail

 The present station previously served lines to Bolton (via Bury, closed in October 1970) and Bacup (closed June 1947) as well as the lines still in existence.
 It had eight platforms (four through platforms and four bays) and two entrances, one on Maclure Road and another on Miall Street.
 In 1979 the station was reduced to three platforms (with the closure and abandonment of the eastern island platform and its bays), and the Miall Street entrance was closed.
 Passengers thereafter had to walk through a subway from the Maclure Road entrance and climb stairs to the main concourse, which includes a ticket office and snack bar.
+In 1987, during a brief experimental period overseen by British Rail's North Western Region, the disused eastern island platform was temporarily reopened as a dedicated "heritage siding" to stable preserved LMS Black Five locomotive 45407 The Lancashire Fusilier during its mainline certification trials, complete with a commemorative plaque unveiled by the Mayor of Rochdale on 12 September; the siding was decommissioned the following spring after funding lapsed.

 Currently, only the two through platforms are regularly used: the former Oldham bay platform is still available but is normally only for stabling empty stock or turning back late-running trains from the Todmorden direction.
 Terminating trains from Manchester and beyond use the stub of the former Oldham branch (which has been converted into a turnback siding) to reverse clear of the main line.
-Signalling at the station has also been modernised, with colour lights controlled from Castleton replacing the semaphores previously in use (the old signal box at Rochdale had to be demolished in 2011 as it stood in the alignment of the planned Metrolink flyover).
+Signalling at the station has also been modernised, with colour lights controlled from Rochdale West Signal Box replacing the semaphores previously in use (the old signal box at Rochdale had to be demolished in 2011 as it stood in the alignment of the planned Metrolink flyover).

 In 2015, construction on a fourth railway platform began.
 The 135m-long bay platform was completed in 2016 and is used to relieve congestion at Manchester Victoria, where terminating trains would otherwise occupy the through platforms; numerous services now continue on to Rochdale as opposed to terminating at Victoria.
 It is located at the south end of the main island platform, with the southbound through line having been re-aligned slightly further east to accommodate the new terminating line and is used by the half-hourly stopping service from Blackburn/Clitheroe via Bolton and Victoria.